3liasP/bsc-thesis/README.md

 The template is configured to use the prebuilt TeXLive image available via [thesis/builder](https://gitlab.utu.fi/tech/soft/thesis/builder).

-## Template documentation
+### Template documentation

-Online documentation for the template is available at **<https://tech.utugit.fi/soft/thesis/doc/doc/overview/>**.
+Online documentation for the used template is available at **<https://tech.utugit.fi/soft/thesis/doc/doc/overview/>**.